Travel numbers climb as Americans hit the road for holiday

 Americans hit the road in near-record numbers at the start of the Memorial Day weekend, as their eagerness to break free from coronavirus confinement overcame higher prices for flights, gasoline and hotels.

-More than 1.8 million people went through U.S. airports on Thursday, and the number was widely expected to cross the 2 million threshold over the long holiday weekend — that would be the highest mark since early March 2020.
+More than 1.8 million people went through U.S. airports Thursday, and the daily number was widely expected to cross 2 million at least once over the long holiday weekend, which would be the highest mark since early March 2020.

-Homeland Security Secretary Alejandro Mayorkas warned travelers to expect long lines at airports, and on Friday he pleaded with Americans to show some patience.
+Homeland Security Secretary Alejandro Mayorkas warned people to expect long lines at airports and appealed for travelers to be patient.

-The rise in travel appears to be fueled by an increase in people vaccinated against COVID-19 and also by an improving economy.
-The U.S. Commerce Department said consumer spending increased in April, although not as much as in March, providing more evidence that consumers are driving a recovery from last year’s pandemic recession.
+The rise in travel appears to be fueled by an increase in COVID-19 vaccinations as well as an improving economy.
+The U.S. Commerce Department said consumer spending increased in April, although not as much as in March, showing how consumers are driving a recovery from last year’s pandemic recession.

-The arrival of Memorial Day coincides with some states eliminating their remaining pandemic restrictions amid improving case, hospitalization and death numbers.
-The mask mandate in Massachusetts goes away Saturday, and Virginia is easing all distancing and capacity restrictions Friday.

-President Joe Biden is traveling to Virginia to celebrate the unofficial start of summer and its accomplishments in battling the virus at a time when the state of more than 8 million people is averaging only 360 cases a day.

-At Miami International Airport, officials are anticipating about 115,000 passengers per day over the six-day period that ends June 1.
-Spokesman Greg Chin said the airport numbers are equaling pre-pandemic levels.
-It’s a similar story in Orlando, where airport traffic is reaching 90% of pre-pandemic levels and people are flocking to theme parks that have recently loosened restrictions.
+At Miami International Airport, officials expected crowds equal to pre-pandemic levels.
+It was a similar story in Orlando, where airport traffic has reached 90% of 2019 levels as tourists flocked to theme parks that have recently loosened restrictions.

+Along the Florida coasts and around Orlando, many hotels were booked solid through the weekend.

+“We are going into off-season, and it has not slowed down,” said Cathy Balestriere, general manager of Crane’s Beach House, a boutique hotel in Delray Beach, Florida.

+Memorial Day coincides with some states eliminating their remaining pandemic restrictions as the number of new COVID-19 infections, hospitalizations and deaths decline.

+Virginia, where President Joe Biden traveled to tout his administration’s efforts to contain the virus, is easing all distancing and capacity restrictions Friday.
+A mask mandate in Massachusetts ends Saturday.

-AAA expects a 60% jump in travel over the same holiday weekend last year, with 37 million Americans traveling at least 50 miles from home, most of them in cars.
-The auto club and insurer made that forecast even with gasoline prices at their highest levels in seven years — the national average is above $3 a gallon for regular.
+AAA expects a 60% jump in travel over the 2020 Memorial Day weekend, with 37 million Americans traveling at least 50 miles (80 kilometers) from home, most of them in cars.
+That’s despite gasoline prices being at their highest levels in seven years: The national average is above $3 a gallon for regular.

-Prices for rental cars are up sharply too — if you can find one — after rental companies culled their fleets to survive last year’s deep slump in travel.
+Prices for rental cars are up sharply, too — if you can find one — after companies culled their fleets to survive last year’s deep slump in travel.

-Hotels and other lodging in beach and mountain areas are expecting bigger crowds than those in urban areas.
-Lou Carrier, the president of Distinctive Hospitality Group, said the company’s two hotels in tourist towns in Connecticut have seen a jump in bookings since the state loosened its face-mask requirements two weeks ago, but occupancy is still only around 20% at its three hotels in Boston.
+Hotels and other lodging in beach and mountain areas are expecting bigger crowds than those in cities.
+Lou Carrier, the president of Distinctive Hospitality Group, said the company’s two hotels in tourist towns in Connecticut have seen a jump in bookings since the state loosened its mask requirements two weeks ago, but occupancy is still only around 20% at its three hotels in Boston.

 Hotel room rates nationally jumped 9% in April after an 8% rise in March, and airfares soared 10% in April, according to the latest available figures from the Commerce Department.

 That’s not stopping people from getting on planes.
-The Transportation Security Administration has screened nearly 1.6 million people a day this month, up from 224,000 a day in May 2020.
+The Transportation Security Administration has screened nearly 1.6 million people a day this month, up from 224,000 a day in May 2020 but still down one-third from the same time in 2019.
+TSA officials said this week they have hired enough new screeners to handle the crowds.

-Most of those people are traveling for vacations or visiting family and friends in the United States.
-Airline executives say domestic leisure travel is back to pre-pandemic levels — Delta Air Lines President Glen Hauenstein said this week that bookings are now running ahead of the 2019 pace.
+Most of those travelers are taking vacations or visiting family and friends in the United States.
+Airline executives say domestic leisure travel is back to pre-pandemic levels.
+Delta Air Lines President Glen Hauenstein said this week that bookings are now running ahead of the 2019 pace.

-Mayorkas, the Homeland Security secretary, told ABC Friday that the government is taking “a very close look” at the idea.
-The airline industry, the European Union and others are scrambling to develop vaccine passports to boost international travel and revive tourism-based economies.

-AP Staff Writers Freida Frisaro in Miami, Dee-Ann Durbin in Detroit and Martin Crutsinger in Washington contributed to this report.
+Associated Press writers John Seewer in Toledo, Ohio; Freida Frisaro in Miami; Dee-Ann Durbin in Detroit; and Martin Crutsinger in Washington contributed to this report.

 By DAVID KOENIG